aminnakhle/sst1mpipe/docs/sst1m_analysis_workflow.rst

 .. note::

-    In most of the cases analyser does not need to produce own Instrument Response Functions and this step can be safely skipped using IRFs referenced in
+    In most cases **analyser does not need to produce own Instrument Response Functions and this step can be safely skipped** using IRFs referenced in
     :ref:`automatic_processing`.
 IRF production, however, is necessary in performance studies, or is one use custom RFs to produce DL2, or applies custom selection cuts in DL2 to DL3 step.

 TBD

 DL2 to DL3
 ~~~~~~~~~~